 - Be actively engaged with WITS students throughout the entire session.

-- Volunteers are encouraged to close their inbox and/or other work-related materials and set their phones to silent.
+- Volunteers are encouraged to set their phones to silent.

 Sign up to receive reminders of new ECSP content. / Inscribe para recibir recordatorios de nuevo contenido.